Skip To Content

 Note:

-The Equals (=) and Not Equal (!=) operators should not be applied to floating point values.
+The Equals (=) and Not equal (!=) operators should not be applied to floating point values.
 For example, do not configure a filter expression such as Radius = 3.14159.
-Instead, use the Greater Than (>), Less Than (<), or other operator.
+Instead, use the Greater than (>), Less than (<), or other operator.

 Speed > 50

-• Greater Or Equal (>=)—This operator retains GeoEvents whose attribute values are greater than or equal to a specified value, such as the following example:
+• Greater or equal (>=)—This operator retains event records whose attribute values are greater than or equal to a specified value, such as the following example:

 Speed >= 50